EU opens antitrust investigation into Samsung over patents

 "The Commission will examine whether such behaviour amounts to an abuse of a dominant position prohibited by Article 102 of the Treaty on the Functioning of the EU."

-Samsung's main competitors in the mobile device market are Apple (AAPL.O) of the United States, Finland's Nokia NOK1V.HE and Canada's Blackberry maker Research in Motion RIM.TO, as well as other makers of phones using Google's (GOOG.O) Android software.
+Samsung's main competitors in the mobile device market are Apple of the United States, Finland's Nokia and Canada's Blackberry maker Research in Motion, as well as other makers of phones using Google's Android software.